-An example of a bottleneck accounting report is shown below (taken from
+An example of a bottleneck accounting report is shown below:

-This report indicates which activities are bottlenecks which caused a lower
+This report indicates which bottlenecks caused a lower

-actual sales number: the casting activity and a decline in market demand.
+actual sales number: the casting stage and a decline in market demand.

 With bottleneck accounting you thus report bottlenecks inside the company

-(the casting activity) and bottlenecks outside the company (market demand).
+(the casting stage) and bottlenecks outside the company (market demand).